Bastardkb/Charybdis/files/3x5+3/readme.md

 There are two knob variants a blank one and one with a second iteration Sierpiński triangle design.
 Both variants have domes for one finger top operation.

 ## Plates
-Any of the Skeletyl v4 tents and plates can be used.
-The ones shown in the picture is the 30 degree alien tent with voronoi plate.
+Any of the Skeletyl v4 plates can be used.
+The tenting models are in the Chaybdis/3x5 nano/tent the ones shown in the picture is the 30 degree alien tent with voronoi plate.
 Beware of interference with non tented options as the bottom of the mods protrude slightly.

 # HighTrackball and LowTrackball
 This is a mod of the Skeletyl v3 to add the trackball mount to the inside of the keyboard.